-When CD is inserted in the disc drive following sequence of events takes place: Laser beam strikes the aluminum layer of CD penetrating through the transparent polycarbonate layer and is reflected towards the photo detector situated beneath the CD.
+When a CD is inserted in the disc drive, the following sequence of events takes place: The laser beam strikes the aluminum layer of CD penetrating through the transparent polycarbonate layer and is reflected towards the photodetector situated beneath the CD.
 (This process takes place many times in a second.)
-Since the pit is not flat it does not reflect laser much whereas the flat surface reflects laser more.
+While the CD is being read, it rotates with the help of an electric motor.
+When reading the outer edge, it rotates at 200 revolutions per minute and 500 when reading the inner edge.
+Since the pit is not flat, it does not reflect laser much whereas the flat surface reflects laser more.

-Photo detector detects changes in the reflected beam and constantly passes on information to electronic circuit.
+The photodetector detects changes in the reflected beam and constantly passes on information to an electronic circuit.
 It is the job of this circuit to convert the digital data into electronic signals.
+The reflection of intense light is decoded by the cell as land or 1, while the reflection of dim light is understood as a pit or 0.
 These are processed and decoded to form sound signals that can be amplified for reproductions on loudspeakers and visual signals that can be relayed on TV.

-The experts have revolutionized the field of data storage by applying this simple principle in DVD in addition to CD.
-In a way, the credit for this revolution belongs to James Russell.
+CDs were initially used only for sound recordings.
+With the advancement in technology, pictures and videos also came to be recorded on CDs.
+The experts have revolutionized the field of data storage by applying this simple principle in DVDs in addition to the CD.
+In a way, the credit for this revolution belongs to James T. Russell, who developed the first workable digital CD device in the late 1960s.